gpanelli/gpanelli/_publications/2019-07-01-Wavefunction-Ontology.md

 ---
-title: "(In Preparation) Approaching wave function realism from a historical perspective: A reply to North"
+title: "Approaching wave function realism from a historical perspective: A reply to North (in preparation)"
 collection: publications
 permalink: /publication/2019-05-20-Wavefunction-Ontology
 excerpt: '(In Preparation) This paper is about approaching wave function realism from a historical perspective.'